Amelia Darcy, Baroness Darcy (de Knayth)1

 2. [S21] L. G. Pine, The New Extinct Peerage, page 175.

-Lady Harriet Emma Arundel Stewart was the daughter of Granville Leveson-Gower, 1st Earl Granville and Lady Henrietta Frances Spencer.
-She married Sir George Godolphin Osborne, 8th Duke of Leeds, son of Francis Godolphin Osborne, 1st Baron Godolphin and Hon.
-Elizabeth Charlotte Eden, on 21 October 1824 at British Embassy, Paris, France.1 She died on 28 October 1852.
+Harriet Emma Arundel Stewart was born illegitimately in 1801.2 She was the daughter of Granville Leveson-Gower, 1st Earl Granville and Lady Henrietta Frances Spencer.2 She married George Godolphin Osborne, 8th Duke of Leeds, son of Francis Godolphin Osborne, 1st Baron Godolphin and Hon.
+Elizabeth Charlotte Eden, on 21 October 1824 at British Embassy, The Hague, The Netherlands.1 She died on 28 October 1852.

 Her married name became Osborne.

-Children of Lady Harriet Emma Arundel Stewart and Sir George Godolphin Osborne, 8th Duke of Leeds
+Children of Harriet Emma Arundel Stewart and George Godolphin Osborne, 8th Duke of Leeds

 Citations